Ifugao people: Subgroups

 The Ifugao are divided into subgroups based on the differences in dialects, traditions, and design/color of costumes.
-The main subgroups are Ayangan, Kalangaya, and Tuwali.
+The main subgroups are Ayangan, Kalanguya, and Tuwali.

 Language

 The Ifugao language consists of four dialects.
 Due to being isolated by the terrain, Ifugaos usually speak in Ilocano, Tagalog, and English as their alternative to their mother tongue.

 Agriculture

 Ifugao farming is characterized by wet rice terraces, supplemented with slash-and-burn farming of camote.
 They are famous for their Banaue Rice Terraces, which became one of the main tourist attractions in the country.
 The Ifugaos host a number of similarities with the Bontocs in terms of agriculture, but the Ifugao tend to have more scattered settlements, and recognize their affiliation mostly towards direct kin in households closer to their fields.

 The Spanish first described the Ifugao rice terraces in 1801.
 Though as William Scott notes, "These impressive stone-walled fields, irrigated for both rice and taro, had been known from the time of the first expeditions in to Kiangan in the 1750s..."

 Ifugao culture revolves around rice, which is considered a prestige crop.
 There is an elaborate and complex array of rice culture feasts inextricably linked with taboos and intricate agricultural rites, from rice cultivation to rice consumption.
 Harvest season calls for grandiose thanksgiving feasts, while the concluding harvest rites tungo or tungul (the day of rest) entail a strict taboo of any agricultural work.
 Partaking of the rice wine (bayah), rice cakes, and moma (mixture of several herbs, powdered snail shell and betel nut/arecoline which is used as a chewing gum to the Ifugaos) is an indelible practice during the festivities and ritual activities.
 Agricultural terracing and farming are the principal means of livelihood.
 Their social status is measured by the number of rice field granaries, family heirlooms, gold earrings, and carabaos (water buffaloes).
 Prestige is also conferred through time and tradition.

 A prayer is said by an elderly woman when harvest begins, directed towards Cabunian, the goddess of rice.
 Then, a protective prayer is said before the rice is placed in the granary.

 The Ifugao solar calendar included a 365-day year, broken down into 13 months of 28 days each, plus one extra day.